Northern Ireland Civic Forum

-The Civic Forum for Northern Ireland was a consultative body in Northern Ireland created in 2000 under the Good Friday Agreement and consisting of members of various civil bodies.
+The Northern Ireland Civic Forum was a consultative body in Northern Ireland created in 2000 under the Good Friday Agreement and consisting of members of various civil bodies.
 It had no legislative or governmental powers.
 It last met in 2002.
-The 2014 Stormont House Agreement envisages recreation of the forum on a smaller scale with the title Civic Advisory Panel.
+In July 2025, the first and deputy first ministers proposed re-establishing the Civic Forum in a much smaller form.

 History

-The Forum was set up in October 2000.
+The Civic Forum was set up in October 2000.
 It was initially chaired by Chris Gibson.
 Other members included Gary McMichael.

 The body was suspended along with the Northern Ireland Assembly in 2002.
 In June 2007, the Office of the First Minister and Deputy First Minister stated, "At this stage we are simply ascertaining how many of the current members are available and will decide then whether to recall them based on their responses."

 In 2011, in response to questions in the Northern Ireland Assembly, the First Minister said: